 The boiling point of propane is the temperature in which it won’t vaporize from it’s liquid form.
 Propane will still vaporize at temps as low as -44 degrees.
 That is, unless you are running your food truck around in temps that low (and really, who is going to stand in line for your menu at those temps?), the propane in the tank will perform to the levels it does in warmer months.

 With that said, when temps reach -20 degrees the pressure within the tank can decrease, but because your propane system runs with an inline pressure regulator this drop in tank pressure will not affect the temperatures in which your equipment needs to maintain to cook your food.

 In regards to the second part of the question, we always suggest keeping your truck indoors over night, this will keep an unprotected water system from freezing up and will help keep your whole truck at warmer temps.
 Purchasing a blanket or warmer for your food truck’s propane tank will do nothing to help keep your equipment temps higher.
 So the simple answer is no.

-Tip: To help maintain a high level of pressure in your propane tank in the winter, make sure not to run your tank too low.
-This will vary from tank to tank, but by keeping more propane in the tank you are using, the better the pressure it will maintain inside.
+BONUS TIP: To help maintain a high level of pressure in your propane tank in the winter, make sure not to run your tank too low.
+This amount will vary from tank to tank.
+By keeping more propane in the tank you are using, the better the pressure it will maintain inside.

 RELATED: 5 Tips For Winter Growth For Your Food Truck Business